 ABOUT THE QUEER WOMEN OF COLOR FILM FESTIVAL

 The Queer Women of Color Film Festival is held every year in June in San Francisco and features films that address the vital social justice issues that concern women of color and our communities, authentically reflect our life stories, and build community through art and activism.
 Enjoy the creativity of emerging media atrists who are Asian/Pacific Islander, Black/African American, Chicana/Latina, Native American and Mixed-Race lesbians, bisexual, queer and questioning women in the Bay Area.

-Now in its sixth year, the festival started in June 2003 in one room at the San Francisco's LGBT Center with a free screening that drew standing-room-only crowds.
+Now in its fifth year, the festival started in June 2003 in one room at the San Francisco's LGBT Center with a free screening that drew standing-room-only crowds.
 In 2005, the packed annual screenings expanded into the 1st Annual Queer Women of Color Film Festival.
-Now held in the full-sized Brava Theatre- the festival is still free, thanks to generous grants, donors and partners and includes free refreshments provided by local restaurants and businesses and an exciting featured panel (with a sliding-scale admission) or performance each year.
+Now held in the full-sized Brava Theatre- the festival is still free, thanks to generous grants, donors and partners and includes free refreshments and an exciting featured panel (with a sliding-scale admission) each year.

 The Festival succeeds thanks to the incredible effort and enthusiastic help of the QWOCMAP Staff and Festival Team.

 - Executive Director - Madeleine Lim

 - Development & Events Manager - T. Kebo Drew

 - Nancy Angel is a creative, hardworking, dedicated Mexicana that believes in creating community through people, parks and programs.

 - Shahrzad M. Davis is a queer mixed race Iranian-American anthropologist who likes to retell stories from the diasporic frontiers through the camera lens.